ZPump/zPump/docs/circuit-root-alignment.md

 # Circuit-Tree Root Computation Alignment

+## Status: PARTIALLY RESOLVED

+**Update**: The commitment tree has been migrated to use Poseidon hashing (matching circuits).
+However, circuits still compute simplified roots rather than actual Merkle roots.
+Direct root validation is not yet possible, but both systems now use the same hash function (Poseidon), improving alignment.

 ## Overview

 This document describes the current mismatch between how the zero-knowledge proof circuit computes the new Merkle root versus how the on-chain commitment tree computes it, and the required changes to align them.